-If you’re looking to join the cryptocurrency revolution by buying Bitcoin for the very first time, you’ll likely want to use a platform like Coinbase.
 The reason for this is that this broker tailors its website to the newbie investor.
-For example, it takes just minutes to open an account, and you can buy Bitcoin with a debit card or bank account.
+For example, it takes just minutes to open a Coinbase account, and you can buy Bitcoin with a debit card or bank account.

 With that being said, Coinbase does come with its flaws – especially in the fees department.
 As such, I would suggest reading my in-depth Coinbase review prior to taking the plunge.
 I cover factors such as user-friendliness, fees, commissions, safety, and customer support.